oTree-org/oTree/README.md

             # live experiment mode
             p.color = random.choice(['blue', 'red'])
 ```

 Then, when someone visits your demo page, they will see the "red" and "blue" treatment, and choose to play one or the other.
-Of course, you can also have a third treatment that omits the `vars` argument and therefore randomizes participants to blue or red.
+If the demo argument is not passed, the color is randomized.

 # Rounds